GenesisVision/android-client/apiClient/docs/ManagerApi.md

 <a name="v10ManagerGet"></a>
 # **v10ManagerGet**
-> ManagerDashboard v10ManagerGet(authorization, eventsTake, requestsSkip, requestsTake)
+> ManagerDashboard v10ManagerGet(authorization, assetId, from, to, type, assetType, skip, take)

 Manager dashboard